-So much has changed.
+So much has changed globally and not just in terms of COVID-19 and ITSM.
 What was important last week could be either vital or irrelevant today.
 The measures you reported on last month have all changed.
 The key question over just the last two weeks was ”How do we enable remote working effectively when overnight the entire workforce has changed from office-based to working from home?”
 The hundreds of laptops that IT groups had recommended in their business continuity plans, seemed like a huge expense that many businesses struggled to justify for a “what if” scenario.
 Now, IT teams must pull in hardware budgets from next year, purchase a huge number of VPN licenses, and help colleagues to set up their personal equipment, so they can simply continue to work.So much has changed already in the world of #ITSM in light of #COVID19.
 What was important last week could be either vital or irrelevant today – @patb0512 Click To Tweet

 Service desks and IT functions are dealing with unprecedented levels of demand to deliver and support services while maintaining the flow of information and knowledge to ensure that teams can cope with a huge spike in demand.